milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 We may retain personal information as required or permitted by applicable laws and regulations, including to honor your choices, for our billing or records purposes, and as otherwise necessary to fulfill the purposes described in this Privacy Statement.

-Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; to support Advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
+Specifically, we retain personal information for as long as necessary to fulfill the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; to support advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
 Our retention of personal information is based on many factors such as your relationship with Netflix (for example, whether you are a current Netflix member), the nature of the personal information, our legal obligations, and the need to defend or resolve current or anticipated legal claims.

 We take reasonable measures to destroy or de-identify personal information in a secure manner when it is no longer required.
 For information about retention of personal information, please see: help.netflix.com/node/126558.

 Other Websites, Platforms and Applications

 The Netflix service may use, or be provided through, features operated by third party platforms (such as the display of social media content, or the provision of voice controls), or contain links to sites operated by third parties.
 In addition, you may encounter third party applications that interact with the Netflix service.
-These third parties have their own privacy policies.
+These third parties have their own privacy statements.

 For example, you may be able to access the Netflix service through platforms such as smart TVs, mobile devices, set top boxes, gaming systems, and other internet-connected devices.
 These platforms have separate privacy statements, notices, and terms of use, which we recommend you review.

+The Netflix service may include interactive advertisements that direct you to third party sites and apps (such as that of Advertisers).
+These sites and apps have separate privacy statements, notices, and terms of use, which we recommend you review.

 We may provide support for the Netflix service (such as an online support forum for Netflix customer support, or a particular Netflix game).
 Information that you post or make available on such sites and forums are publicly available (unless otherwise noted on the site or forum).

 Minors

 You must be at least 18 years of age or older (or the age of majority in your country of residence) to subscribe to the Netflix service.
 Individuals under this age may only use the service with the involvement, supervision, and approval of a parent or legal guardian.
 To assist parents or legal guardians, we have various parental controls available and you can learn more here: help.netflix.com/node/264.
+We also offer a Kids experience (e.g., Kids profile) where we process limited personal information (e.g., a persistent identifier) to provide and improve our services, such as to personalize recommendations for Netflix content for children, enforce parental controls, and give parents visibility into how their children use our services.
+We do not engage in Behavioral Advertising on Kids profiles.

 Changes to this Privacy Statement

 We will update this Privacy Statement from time to time in response to changing legal, regulatory, or operational requirements.
-We will provide notice of any such changes (including when they will take effect) as required by law.
+We will provide notice of any such changes as required by law.
 Your continued use of the Netflix service after any such updates take effect will constitute acknowledgement and (as applicable) acceptance of those changes.
 If you do not want to acknowledge or accept any updates to this Privacy Statement, you may cancel your account.
 To see when this Privacy Statement was last updated, please see the "Last Updated" date below.

 Section F: Supplemental Privacy Disclosures for Certain Services and Regions